allegro-agh-2024/todo-testable-app/README.md

 ## How to build

 Requirements:
- - Java 11 or newer
+ - Java 11 or 17
+ - IntelliJ with Kotlin plugin

 Type in console:
 ```bash